Tinker-Twins/AutoDRIVE/ADSS Toolkit/autodrive_simulink/README.md

     $ git clone --single-branch --branch AutoDRIVE-Devkit https://github.com/Tinker-Twins/AutoDRIVE.git
     ```
 2. Install the Java library:
-   - Place the [`WebSocket-1.0.0.jar`](lib/target/WebSocket-1.0.0.jar) file on the static Java class path in MATLAB by editing the `javaclasspath.txt` file.
+   - Place the [`WebSocket-1.0.0.jar`](lib/target/WebSocket-1.0.0.jar) file on the static Java class path in MATLAB by editing the `javaclasspath.txt` file (create the file if it does not exist).
+Run the following in MATLAB Command Window:
      ```MATLAB
      edit(fullfile(prefdir,'javaclasspath.txt'))
      ```